 Mounted on top of him, I watched his eyes burning with a look that hadn’t filled them in years.
 I never imagined this amount of resentment.
 I should have left him on his rock with the little twit that thought the world of him.
 All my memories made it easier to leave him high and dry.

 “Where are you going?”
 He was out of breath.

 “I’ll be right back,” I said in my sweetest voice possible.

 The men were all waiting for me outside the door.
 We waited.
 It wasn’t going to be long before his memory would come back.
 I savored my last bit of freedom.
 Evander was thrashing around in the room.
 I pounded back on the door with every pound of the bed on the ground.

 “Annora!”
 Evander barked my name.
 “Annora, untie me.”

 Henri waited for when the spell would attach itself to me again.
 I collapsed in his arms.
 Too many memories filled my mind, driving the pain deep into my soul.

 From the sound of it, we had our Captain back.
-The crew of Darcy’s Revenge who had been camped out while my escapade let out a cheer.
+The crew of Darcy’s Revenge, who had been camped out during the whole escapade, let out a cheer.
 At least they were happy.
 Henri gritted his teeth as we both walked in to untie his brother.